 the Second World War - Regina Delacor, German Historical Institute, Paris,

 After Hitler came to power, France had been one of the most important host countries for emigrants from Germany.
-In spring 1939 another wave of refugees reached the country after the Spanish Civil War, whereupon the government of Edouard Daladier reacted by building internment camps in the south of France.
 The German-Soviet Non-Aggression Pact of August 1939 and the outbreak of the second world war caused the French Home Office to do an about-turn.
 In an atmosphere of anti-communist hysteria, antisemitism and xenophobia, Daladier articulated his mistrust of communists and 'hostile foreigners' and as well as arrests, ordered the mass internment of immigrants originally from the territories of 'Greater Germany'.

 Civil Rights and Japanese-American Internment.